externalhost0/PimpMyCanvas/README.md

 # Pimp My Canvas
 <!-- ![](https://img.shields.io/badge/Made%20with-HTML/CSS/JS-orange.svg?style=flat-square) ![](https://img.shields.io/github/repo-size/ExternalHost0/Personal-Portfolio-v2?color=orange&style=flat-square) ![](https://img.shields.io/github/last-commit/ExternalHost0/Personal-Portfolio-v2?color=orange&style=flat-square) -->

 Customize the appearance of Canvas LMS (Learning Management System) with ease.
-PMC (Pimp My Canvas) allows for custom colors to be assigned, overwriting the elements of Canvas aswell as the ability to import palletes to be used in themes.
+PMC (Pimp My Canvas) allows for custom colors to be assigned, overwriting the elements of Canvas as well as the ability to import palletes to be used in themes.
 ___
 ## Requires Tampermonkey to be installed in your browser.
 1. Select the browser you use to access Canvas from the options on the top.